Patient Manager Developer Guide

 classes from doing the same.
 However, since Java does not have support for seperately defining and defining classes, all

-the definitions would have to be included in the Data
+the definitions would have to be included in the Data class, making the codebase much larger and harder to read.

 As such, we have opted to seperate these three classes individual files, and rely on the developers’ to exercise their

-due discretion to not directly interface with the Patient
+due discretion to not directly interface with the Patient and Record classes, but implement and utilize the

-necessary methods in the Data
+necessary methods in the Data class.

 Appendix A: Product scope